tim-schilling/deps/final/0018-technical-governance-6x.rst

 4. To be accepted, the proposal must have a majority of Steering Council members voting yes.

-5. The outcome of the proposal will be published on the forum, ticket, or `new-features GitHub repository`_.
+5. The outcome of the proposal will be published on the `Django Forum`_, ticket, or `new-features GitHub repository`_.
 It should contain the reasoning for the decision, the concerns considered and optionally any dissenting opinions.